 If you choose to skip the orderly rollout, you may encounter problems with the Windows 10 operating system on your PC’s hardware.
 You’re installing a stable operating system, so it’s much less risky than joining the Insider Preview program and using an unstable version of Windows.
 However, there is a risk you could encounter bugs or other issues on your PC.

 Microsoft offers an Update Assistant tool whenever it releases one of these big Windows 10 updates.
-You can download this tool to manually opt into the Fall Creators Update, even if Microsoft hasn’t pushed it to your device yet.
-Microsoft notes that this tool is for advanced users using an officially licensed, or “genuine“, version of Windows 10.
+You can download this tool to manually opt into the April 2018 Update, even if Microsoft hasn’t pushed it to your device yet.
+Microsoft has noted that this tool is for advanced users using an officially licensed, or “genuine,” version of Windows 10.

-This dialog is a little unclear if you’re not familiar with Windows 10’s build numbers.
-If you’re using the Creators Update, you’ll be told your PC is running “version 15063”.
-The tool will offer to upgrade you to version 16299, which is the final stable version of the Fall Creators Update.
+This dialog is a little unclear if you’re not familiar with Windows 10’s version numbers.
+If you’re using the Fall Creators Update, you’ll be told your PC is running “version 1709”.
+The tool will offer to upgrade you to version 1803, which is the final stable version of the April 2018 Update.

-Click “Update Now” and the Update Assistant will download and install the Fall Creators Update for you.
+Click “Update Now” and the Update Assistant will download and install the April 2018 Update for you.
 You can continue using your PC normally and even minimize the window, if you like.
 It will remain running in the notification area while it downloads the update.

 How to Downgrade If You Have a Problem